Top Pregnancy Exercises

 Activities that are generally considered to be safe for pregnant mums include:

-- Yoga, stretching and other floor exercise
+- Yoga, stretching and

 - Pregnancy-specific exercise classes